Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 The theme of the frieze relief below the east pediment is the Trojan War, divided into two scenes.
 The scene on the left (south) side is an assembly of the Olympian gods.
 Those who supported the Trojans are seated on the left (Ares, Aphrodite, Artemis and Apollo, see photo below), and those who sided with the Achaeans (Greeks) on the right (Athena, Hera and Demeter, see photo below).
 The supreme god Zeus is enthroned in the centre, and a now missing part of the scene is thought to have shown the figure of Thetis, the mother of the Greek hero Achilles, pleading with Zeus for her son's safety (see above).

-The identifications are those on the museum labels.
-The names of the characters in the relief were originally painted next to the figures, but most are now partly or wholly illegible.
+Identifications of the characters in the relief are those on the museum labels.
+Their names were originally painted next to the figures, but most are now partly or wholly illegible.
 A number of scholars have attempted to reconstruct the inscriptions and identify the figures, leading to much conjecture and debate.

 The unknown sculptor of the frieze reliefs on the north and east sides of the Siphnian Treasury has been named "Master B", while the artist who made the south and west reliefs is known as "Master A".
 See the Aristion of Paros page for further details.